-6. Whether the Respondents created the impression that the Firm sanctioned their activity
+6. Whether the Respondents created the impression that the Firm sanctioned their activity participation in the MHP program, the creation of the impression of approval was deemed by the Hearing Panel to be a minor aggravating factor.34

 The Respondents put correspondence relating to the MHP promissory notes on letterhead with "Gebhart & Associates" on the top and "Securities offered through Mutual Service Corporation" on the bottom.
 (Tr. pp. 430-431).
 The Respondents also told their customers of the MHP promissory notes mainly during their routine conversations with existing customers.
 (Tr. p.
 483).